bartvanhoey/FunctionalCSharp/README.md

 An Option can be in one of two states:

 * None: the absence of a value.
 The Option is None.
-* Some(T): a simple container wrapping a a non-null value.
+* Some(T): a simple container wrapping a non-null value.
 The Option is Some.

-An important thing to realize is that Option abstracts away the question of whether a value is present or not.
+An important thing to realize is that Option abstracts away whether a value is present or not.
 If you Map a function onto an Option, you don't care whether the value is there or not.

 #### Separate pure logic from side effects